tomkonidas/sellyourlistings/content/services/hdr-drone-video.md

 ---
-price:
+service_price:
   condo: 250
   house: 350
-name: HDR Drone Video
+service_name: HDR Drone Video
-description:
+service_description:
   condo: 4k Drone video of the exterior of the building, the street and the vicinity.
   house: 4k Drone video of the exterior of the building, the street and the vicinity.
-disclaimer: ""
+service_disclaimer: ""
-multiple: false
+service_multiple: false
-package_only: false
+service_package_only: false
 key: service
 ---